 Building Societies Members Association and You

-Please let people know about this site.
-Do not allow yourself to be used as voting fodder – vote AGAINST everything on the ballot paper.
+At AGM time do not allow yourself to be used as voting fodder – vote AGAINST everything on the ballot paper.

 Always use your vote BUT:-